Josef Hoop: Spy affair

-In January 1937 it was revealed that Carl Freiherr von Vogelsang, the editor of Liechtensteiner Vaterland and a founding member of the Liechtenstein Homeland Service, had sent a letter three years prior in 1934, asking the police in Friedrichshafen or the border guards in Lindau to arrest Ludwig Hasler, the head of the Liechtenstein tax office, claiming that his upcoming trip to Germany for a foreign exchange was a part of a conspiracy by German-Jewish emigrants.
-As a result, Hoop ordered a search of the offices of the Vaterland for any incriminating letters and Vogelsang promptly left the country.
-A majority of the Landtag approved of Hoop's actions, but members of the Patriotic Union called for his resignation over the issue, believing the search to be unconstitutional.
+In January 1937 it was learned that Carl Freiherr von Vogelsang, editor of the Liechtensteiner Vaterland and a founding member of the Liechtenstein Homeland Service, had sent a letter in 1934 asking police in Friedrichshafen or border guards in Lindau to arrest Liechtenstein tax office head Ludwig Hasler; his upcoming trip to Germany was reportedly part of a conspiracy by German-Jewish emigrants.
+Hoop ordered a search of the Vaterland offices for incriminating letters, and Vogelsang left the country.
+Most of the Landtag approved of Hoop's actions but members of the Patriotic Union (VU) called for his resignation, believing that the search was unconstitutional.
 It was decided that two special judges would determine the legal implications of the case.
-Eventually, in July 1937, it was concluded by both judges that Hoop had not acted unconstitutionally by ordering the search against Vogelsang, and Hoop was subsequently legally acquitted of any wrong-doing.
+In July 1937, both judges concluded that Hoop had not acted unconstitutionally by ordering the search.